Command Line Reference

 delete-change-set

 Deletes an already created change-set.
-See deploy
+See deploy above for switches

 and other behaviour.